 Here’s what I’ve learned.
 I can experience and survive the most hurtful pain like heartbreak and come out alive!
 I can survive it and bounce back.

 If you have survived your deepest pain, you have nothing to lose.
 Yes, it might hurt if the absolute worst happens.
 On the other hand, opening your heart can lead to connection and joy.
+And you experiencing love again.

 2. Fear that you’ll make the wrong decision.